derekmpham/interview-prep/js-general-questions.md

 <strong>Explain the role of break and continue statements.</strong>
 <br>
 <br>
-Break statements are used to come out of the current loop.
+Break statements are used to come out of the current loop, while continue statements continue the current loop with a new recurrence.